splunk/public-o11y-docs/gdi/get-data-in/gdi-guide/infrastructure/integrate-cloud-services.rst

 Splunk Observability Cloud provides built-in dashboards that display important data visualizations related to your cloud services.

-To access built-in dashboards, follow these steps:

-#.
-In Splunk Observability Cloud, select :guilabel:`Dashboards`.
-#.
-Select a dashboard group in the :guilabel:`Built-in dashboard groups` menu or use the search bar to find a dashboard group.

 For example, the "AWS EC2" built-in dashboard group contains dashboards with visualizations of EC2 data:

 .. image:: /_images/gdi/dashboard-group-ec2.png
     :width: 100%
     :alt: The AWS EC2 dashboard group in Splunk Observability Cloud displaying several charts and visualizations with EC2 data.

-For more information about using built-in dashboards to monitor your cloud services, see :ref:`builtin-dashboards-cloud`.
+To learn how to use built-in dashboards to monitor your cloud services, see :ref:`builtin-dashboards-cloud`.

 .. _metric-finder-cloud:

 Search for metrics using the metric finder
 -------------------------------------------------------

 You can use the metric finder to search for your cloud service metrics.
-Follow these steps:

-#.
-In Splunk Observability Cloud, select :guilabel:`Metric Finder`.
+To learn more, see :ref:`metric-finder`.

-#.
-Use the search bar to search for metrics provided by a cloud service.
-For a list of metrics provided by each cloud service, see the following:
+For lists of metrics provided by each cloud service, see the following:

    - :new-page:`AWS official documentation <https://docs.aws.amazon.com/index.html#general_resourcess>`
    - :ref:`GCP metrics <gcp-metrics>`